- Stall Catchers #CrushALZ Team Competition – Invitation for organizations & communities to create teams , April 2017

 - Stall Catchers launch – Press release, Oct 1 2016.
 Interview about launch: https://youtu.be/IQRFr72JjxE

 A Citizen Science project to fight Alzheimer’s

 EyesOnALZ* is a citizen science project, which is crowdsourcing Alzheimer’s disease research for the Schaffer – Nishimura Lab at Cornell University.
-EyesOnALZ will release two citizen science games – Stall Catchers (Oct 2016) and a vessel tracing game (to be announced in 2017).
+In October 2016 EyesOnALZ released its first citizen science game – Stall Catchers – which helps to open up Alzheimer’s research to the public.

 * formerly known as WeCureALZ

 Our citizen science games are being built on two existing platforms, stardust@home and EyeWire.
 We are using data acquired by researchers at the Schaffer – Nishimura Lab and feeding them into the game platforms for crowdsourcing.